-TNT Modules I, II Complete the online registration for TNT training modules I and II, "Foundations of Transition", "Assessment for Transition" by going to the Auburn Transition Leadership Institute, Training iN Transition Modules (TNT) Web site: (https://fp.auburn.edu/institute/TNT/TNT_Home.asp).
+(6) TNT Modules I, II, V.2 (TOTAL 100 points, Module 1 = 30, Module II = 30 and Module V.2=40) Complete the online registration for TNT training modules I, II, and V.2 "Foundations of Transition", "Assessment for Transition," and "Alabama Partners in Transition, Lesson 2: Transition Stakeholders Roles and Responsibilities" by going to the Auburn Transition Leadership Institute, Training iN Transition Modules (TNT) website: (https://fp.auburn.edu/institute/TNT/TNT.aspx).
 Follow the directions for completing each of the training modules.
-Print out and submit your certificate of completion of each module.
+Print out e-mail verification that you have completed the module.
+Save the printed copy for your records and submit an electronic version of this e-mail to Canvas.

+b.2 - LEARNING ACTIVITIES (TOTAL 100 points)

-- c.
-In-Class Activities (TOTAL 10 points).
-You will participate in a number of in-class activities throughout this course.
+You will participate in a number of learning activities throughout this course.
 These activities may be completed individually or in a group.
 Assignments for these activities will be varied (e.g., write brief responses, solve problems, or develop a plan).
-Some activities may require preparation ahead of time, and therefore, homework assignments may serve as a starting point for an in-class activity.
-The amount of points per inclass activity will typically range from 1 to 3 points, depending on the complexity of the activity.
-If you are absent, in-class activities cannot be made-up.
+Some activities may require preparation ahead of time, and therefore, these assignments may serve as a starting point for a learning activity to be completed in class.
+The amount of points per activity will typically range from 1 to 3 points, depending on the complexity of the activity.
+If you are absent, learning activities cannot be made-up.
 However, if you provide an excuse that meets university approval, you will be allowed to complete an alternate assignment.
-It is your responsibility to provide an excuse and to request a replacement assignment. - d.
-Assessment for Transition Project (15 points): Identify a youth or young adult between the ages 14-22 (preferably with a disability).
-Administer the student version of the Transition Planning Inventory-Updated Version (TPI-UV) and the Transition Outcomes Scale.
-Compare the results of each assessment with the Alabama Transition Standards.
-Identify the young person's strengths and weaknesses according to the Alabama Transition Standards' strands.
+It is your responsibility to provide an excuse and to request a replacement assignment.